nortikin/sverchok/docs/contributing/node_api.rst

 Enums are created in the same way as in other Blender UI parts.
 In case Enums are generated dynamically they always should be stored somewhere in Python memory.
-There are `known cases`_ when Blender crash during rendering when UI expose dynamic enums which does not store their content.
+There are `known cases`_ when Blender crashes during rendering when UI expose dynamic enums which do not store their content.

 .. _known cases: https://github.com/nortikin/sverchok/issues/4316

 Enum items can have custom icons.
-Custom icons should be stored in ``sverchok.ui.icons`` folder.
-To use custom icons ``ui.sv_icons.custom_icon`` function should be used.
-It expects name of the file in upper case without extension and returns index of the icon.
+Custom icons should be stored in the ``sverchok.ui.icons`` folder.
+To use custom icons the ``ui.sv_icons.custom_icon`` function should be used.
+It expects the name of the file in upper case without extension and returns the index of the icon.

 Dynamic Properties